 Traveling abroad is an enriching endeavor.
 However, purchasing travel insurance is becoming more important.
 A small, but growing list of countries are making travel insurance a mandatory requirement for getting both short and long-term entry visas.

-The most recent on the list is Ecuador, which moved to add proof of travel insurance to visa requirements on May 1st of this year.
 Experts predict this trend of requiring travel insurance will continue as more countries seek to ease the burden of the unpaid medical bills left by tourists.
 This is caused by travelers who either take advantage of free healthcare in a country where they do not pay taxes or who simply leave without paying the bill, creating a financial burden within that country!

 Travel insurance is essential for any trip abroad, but these destinations should be given special attention as you search for a suitable policy to meet their requirements.
 Don’t forget to check out our travel safety guides on top tourist destinations!

 The 26 countries within Europe’s Schengen Area have similar requirements when it comes to travel insurance.
 Anyone applying for a Schengen visa is required to demonstrate evidence of insurance.
 These countries include: